theKashey/stylelint-semantic-groups/README.md

       'at-rules', // <-- important, `@media` should go before `&:pseudo` 'rules',
     ],
-    /* the actuall usage of this package */ 'order/properties-order': semanticOrdering,
+    /* the actual usage of this package */ 'order/properties-order': semanticOrdering,
   },
 };